It's Always Sunny in Philadelphia: Broadcast and syndication

 The third season ran from September 13 to November 15, 2007.
 On March 5, 2008, FX renewed It's Always Sunny in Philadelphia for a fourth season.
 On July 15, 2008, it was reported that FX had ordered 39 additional episodes of the series, produced as seasons five through seven of the show.
 All five main cast members were secured for the entire scheduled run.
 The fifth season ran from September 17 to December 10, 2009.
 On May 31, 2010, Comedy Central began airing reruns.
 WGN America also began broadcasting the show as part of its fall 2011 schedule.

 The sixth season ran from September 16 to December 9, 2010, comprising 12 episodes, plus the Christmas special.
 The seventh season ran from September 15 to December 15, 2011, comprising 13 episodes.
 On August 6, 2011, FX announced it had picked up the show for an additional two seasons (the eighth and ninth) running through 2013.
 On March 28, 2013, FX renewed the show for a tenth season, and announced that it would move to FX's new sister network, FXX.

 In April 2017, Kaitlin Olson announced that It's Always Sunny in Philadelphia would go on an extended hiatus.
 In an interview with TV Guide, she said, "We ended up pushing our next season a year because we were all busy with separate projects this year.
 So at the end of this coming shooting season of The Mick, I'll step right into Sunny after that."
 On October 2, 2017, the show premiered on Vice on TV.

-The series is available for streaming on Hulu except for the episodes "America's Next Top Paddy's Billboard Model Contest", "Dee Reynolds: Shaping America's Youth", "The Gang Recycles Their Trash", "The Gang Makes Lethal Weapon 6" and "Dee Day", due to scenes involving blackface.
-The same episodes are missing from Netflix in the UK, Disney+ in Australia, Canada, and Scandinavia, and Star+ in Latin America.
+The series is available for streaming on Hulu except for the episodes "America's Next Top Paddy's Billboard Model Contest", "Dee Reynolds: Shaping America's Youth", "The Gang Recycles Their Trash", "The Gang Makes Lethal Weapon 6", and "Dee Day", which were removed because they contain scenes involving blackface.
+The same five episodes are missing from Netflix in the UK, Disney+ in Australia, Canada, Scandinavia, and Spain, and Latin America.